talmago/node-db-migrate/README.md

 * One or more numeric parts.
 * Separated by a dot (.) or an underscore (_).
 * Underscores are replaced by dots at runtime.
 * Leading zeroes are ignored in each part.
+* Between version and description must be two underscores.

 ${DESCRIPTION} must have the following structure:
 * Text.